ammaar1/EnterpriseProT22/README.md

 ENTERPRISE PRO TEAM 22 - MYSUPERMARKETSHOP

 Items:
-- source: includes all the source code of the project implementation.
+- /source/ : includes all the source code of the project implementation.

 Web application built using:
 - HTML, CSS and Javascript for the front end.